agri-gaia/seerep/docs/mkdocs/reference/pytests-message-abstractions.md

 In `MsgsFb` `_set_enum_func_mapping()` is a abstractmethod which return type is a dictionary, which maps the enum types to `MsgsFunctions`.
 `MsgsFunction` itself is just a structure to wrap two function pointers.
-The first function pointer should be a pointer to the default function, which gets called, if the component is not set to be active.
+The first function pointer should be a pointer to the `default_function`, which gets called, if the component is not set to be active.
 The second function pointer is the one that gets called when the component is set active.